imagekitio/docs-keep-a-changelog/features/video-transformation/resize-crop-and-other-common-video-transformations.md

 Usage - `eo-<value>`

-**Possible Values** - Specify the time in seconds as a positive number up to 2 decimal places e.g. `50.77`.
+**Possible Values** - Specify the time in seconds as a positive number up to 2 decimal places e.g. 20 or 10.55.
 It must be less than the duration of the input video.

 ### Duration - (du)